 I live in a paralyzing sense of anxiety of everything falling into pieces.
 Of something horrible happening.
 Of people abandoning me.
 Of things being temporary.
-No matter how many times I repeat to myself “So they are – just accept it” the fear wouldn’t go away.
+No matter how many times I say to myself “you just have to accept it” the fear wouldn’t go away.

-I have lived in several places, I have moved places, I have met people and deliberately cut contact with them, trying to adjust to the sense of fear.
-To be able to face it.
+I have lived in several places, I have moved places, I have met people and deliberately cut contact with them, trying to adjust to the fear of losing.
+To adapt to it.
 To live through it.
-To adapt to it.
 I still haven’t come to terms with it.

 I hate being told what to think or feel, and I hate myself for hating it.
 I wish I was less resentful towards submission.
 Hate is not a nice feeling, it isn’t allowed, so it only exists in my solitary moments.
 I direct my hate towards myself for I know very well that nobody else deserves it.

 I’m not a very nice person, but you’ll probably see me as such.